Discover the role of a flight nurse and learn how they provide critical care to patients in emergency aircraft while transporting them to a hospital.

 A flight nurse cares for critically ill patients in a helicopter or plane as they're being transported from the scene of an accident or from one medical facility to another.
-A valuable component of a health support team, flight nurses ensure that patients' conditions don't worsen as they're being transported to longer term care.
+A valuable component of a health support team, flight nurses ensure that patients' conditions don't worsen as they're being transported to longer-term care.

-Flight nurses are registered nurses who care for patients transported in a helicopter or plane.
+Flight nurses are registered nurses (RNs) who care for patients transported in a helicopter or plane.
 As a flight nurse, your primary responsibility is to keep patients stable until they arrive at their destination.
 This work can be intense and unpredictable, but it's also rewarding to provide patients with the care they need before arriving at a medical facility.

 During transport, flight nurses might provide first aid, resuscitate a patient, monitor vital signs, or insert an IV.
 Patients tend to be critically ill or severely injured and require constant monitoring.
 In addition to directly caring for patients, you may be responsible for organizing and maintaining patient charts and other required paperwork, and ensuring the appropriate equipment and supplies are on the airplane or helicopter at all times.